datopian/playbook/guide/README.md

 If you would like to post an article, tweet, share something or simply have an idea about a new post, please send an email to the office team under office@datopian.com and describe your idea.
 They will either post it for you or give you access so you can do it by yourself.

+### Acronyms dictionary

+Here is a list of acronyms that the business commonly uses.
+Please feel free to suggest what other acronyms should be here and message us at office@ with suggestions.

+* PM - Project Manager
+* SL - Scrum lead (aka SM)
+* SM - Scrum Master
+* PO - Product Owner
+* FTE - full time engagement
+* 2fa - 2 factor authentification
+* UI - user interface
+* CSS - cascading style sheets
+* OKR - objectives and key results
+* SMART -   S.M.A.R.T. is an acronym that is used to guide the development of measurable goals.
+Each objective should be:
+Specific
+Measurable w/Measurement
+Achievable
+Relevant
+Time-Oriented

 ## License